HIV Prevention

 Are HIV medicines used at other times to prevent HIV transmission?

-Yes, HIV medicines are also used for post-exposure prophylaxis (PEP) and to prevent perinatal transmission of HIV.
+Yes, in addition to ART and HIV PrEP, HIV medicines are also used for post-exposure prophylaxis (PEP) and to prevent perinatal transmission of HIV.

-Pregnant people with HIV take HIV medicines for their own health and to prevent perinatal transmission of HIV (HIV can be passed from a person with HIV to their child during pregnancy, childbirth, or breastfeeding).
-After birth, babies born to people with HIV receive HIV medicine to protect them from infection with any HIV that may have passed from mother to child during childbirth.
+Pregnant women with HIV take HIV medicines for their own health and to prevent perinatal transmission of HIV.
+After birth, babies receive HIV medicine to protect them from infection with any HIV that may have passed from mother to child during childbirth.
 For more information, read the HIVinfo fact sheet on Preventing Perinatal Transmission of HIV.

 This fact sheet is based on information from the following sources: